Chinese Tea and Its Culture Part I: “Chinese Tea – Millennium Heritage and Contemporary Charm”

 In ancient times, tea was not only a beverage but also a cultural symbol.
 From the imperial court to the common people, from scholars to ordinary citizens, tea played an indispensable role.
 In the imperial court, tea was a gift bestowed by the emperor, symbolizing dignity and honor; among literati, tea was a source of inspiration and creation, often enjoyed in gatherings where they would discuss literature over tea, leaving behind many famous poems.
 Additionally, tea carried rich folk cultural connotations, being an essential element in occasions such as weddings and rituals.

 The development of ancient tea culture also advanced the cultivation and processing techniques of tea leaves.
 As people's requirements for tea quality increased, cultivation techniques, harvesting methods, and processing skills were constantly improved and refined.
 For example, during the Tang Dynasty, people began paying attention to the timing and method of tea leaf harvest to ensure the quality of the leaves.
-By the Song Dynasty, the technique of making had reached a high level of sophistication, with dragon and phoenix patterns intricately adorning the surface of the compressed tea cakes.
+By the Song Dynasty, the technique of making compressed tea had reached a high level of sophistication, with dragon and phoenix patterns intricately adorning the surface of the compressed tea cakes.

 Furthermore, ancient tea culture emphasized the transmission and promotion of tea ceremony principles.
 The tea ceremony spirit emphasizes “tranquility, harmony, respect, and elegance,” seeking inner peace and harmony during tea tasting, respecting others and nature, and focusing on the elegance of the tea-tasting environment and atmosphere.
 This tea ceremony spirit not only embodies traditional Chinese virtues but also provides valuable spiritual wealth for modern society.